Momentum builds for public investment in California water-storage projects

 The WIIN Act, which McCarthy co-sponsored, advanced but did not fully fund the Shasta Dam and Reservoir Enlargement Project, the Sites Reservoir Storage Project, the Upper San Joaquin River Basin Storage Project, the Los Vaqueros Reservoir Phase 2 Expansion Project and repairs to the Friant-Kern Canal.

 Together, those projects would add an estimated 5 million acre-feet to California's water storage capacity.
-(One acre-foot is enough to cover an acre of land with one foot of water.)
+(One acre-foot is enough to cover an acre of land with 1 foot of water.)

 REDIRECTING FEDERAL DOLLARS